Ada-Developers-Academy/core-pses/about-pses/example-pse.md

     - While both players providing invalid input could be considered a tie, I don't want the function to act as though everything was fine if an input was invalid.
     - I'll return `None` if either player has invalid input.
 This way, the caller can detect that something went wrong and decide how to handle it.
 A drawback of this approach is that the caller can't tell _which_ input was invalid, only that one of them was.
 2. **Does capitalization matter?**
-    - I want to know whether we need to tell the difference between “Rock” and “rock”
+    - I want to know whether we need to tell the difference between "Rock" and "rock"
     - I will assume that all input will be lowercase as shown in the Rock, Paper, Scissors rules on Learn
 3. **Does extra whitespace / punctuation matter?**
     - I want to know whether inputs like " rock " or "rock!" are valid or should be rejected.